Contract Services - academies

 Note: if you are new subscriber to the Chairs’ service, you will need to have GovernorHub to access the portal.
 If you do not purchase GovernorHub HfL can set this up for a reduced rate.
 Please contact firstname.lastname@example.org for costs.

-If you purchase our Clerking Service (we provide the clerk) you do not need to purchase the training and support package as this is included in the Clerking Service for that setting.
-The package is for schools who employ their own Clerk and would like access to the training and support.
+If you purchase our HfL Clerking Service (we provide the clerk) you do not need to purchase the training and support package as this is included in the package.
+The training and support package is for schools who employ their own Clerk and would like access to the training and support.

 Full details of the benefits can be found by selecting the ‘GovernorHub’ dropdown at: